Docker RegistryEstimated reading time: 1 minute

 Now stop your registry and remove all data

-docker stop registry && docker rm -v registry
+docker container stop registry && docker container rm -v registry